Winter Pepper Bed Prep: Soil, Irrigation, and High Tunnel Upgrades for a Hotter 2026 Season

 A quick clarification on our soil prep schedule: We’re not tilling, plowing, or subsoiling yet.
 All of that heavy soil work happens in March, right before planting, when:

-the soil is warm enough to work
+The soil is warm enough to work.

-the compost has finished breaking down
+The compost has finished breaking down.

-the ground is dry enough to avoid smearing or compaction
+The ground is dry enough to avoid smearing or compaction.

 Right now, the compost piles are still cooking along nicely — breaking down, heating up, and transforming into the organic matter that will feed our pepper rows in spring.